richmahn/en_tn/2pe/front/intro.md

 1. Warning against false teachers (2:1-22)
 1. Encouragement to prepare for the second coming of Jesus (3:1-17)

+#### Who wrote the Book of 2 Peter? ####

+The author identified himself as Simon Peter.
+This is the Apostle Peter, the same author who wrote 1 Peter.
+Peter wrote this letter probably while in a prison in Rome just before he died.
+Peter called this letter his second letter, so we can date it after 1 Peter.
+He addressed the letter to the same audience as his first letter.
+This was probably Christians scattered throughout Asia Minor.

 #### What is the Book of 2 Peter about? ####

-Peter wrote this letter in order to encourage believers to live good lives and to warn them not to follow false teachers.
-He told them to ignore people who were saying that Jesus was taking too long to return.
-Instead, he pointed out that God is not slow but wants everyone to be saved.
+Peter wrote this letter in order to encourage believers to live good lives.
+He warned them about false teachers who were saying Jesus was taking too long to return.
+He told them that Jesus was not slow in returning.
+Instead God was giving people time to repent so that they would be saved.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "2 Peter" or "Second Peter."
 Or they may choose a clearer title, such as "The Second Letter from Peter" or "The Second Letter Peter Wrote."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote the Book of 2 Peter? ####

-The letter of 2 Peter states that it was written by the Apostle Peter.
-Peter probably wrote the letter near the end of his life.
-He was probably in prison in Rome and facing imminent death.
-Peter calls this letter his second letter, so we can date it after 1 Peter.
-He addresses the letter to all Christians.

 ## Part 2: Important Religious and Cultural Concepts ##

-#### Why were false teachers a problem in the early church? ####

-False teachers were a problem for the early church for two reasons.
-First, the New Testament was not yet complete, and the Christians probably had poor access to what New Testament writings did exist.
-Because of this, it was easy for false teachers to lead believers astray.
-Second, there was very little knowledge of true Christian teachings in the world.
-This lack of knowledge was certainly an advantage for false teachers.

 #### What does it mean that God inspired Scripture? ####

 The doctrine of Scripture is a very important one.
-2 Peter helps readers to understand that while each writer of Scripture has his own distinct way of writing, God is the true author of Scripture.
+2 Peter helps readers to understand that while each writer of Scripture has his own distinct way of writing, God is the true author of Scripture (1:20-21).

 ## Part 3: Important Translation Issues ##

 ##### Singular and plural "you" #####

 In this book, the word "I" refers to Peter.
-Also, the word "you" is always plural and refers to the believers who may read this letter.
+Also, the word "you" is always plural and refers Peter's audience.
 (See: [[rc://en/ta/man/translate/figs-exclusive]] and [[rc://en/ta/man/translate/figs-you]])

 #### What are the major issues in the text of the Book of 2 Peter? ####